arunj123/TradingView-API/README.md

 ## Examples

-You can find all the examples and snippets in `./examples` folder.
+You can find all the examples and snippets in the `./examples` folder.

 ## Before opening an issue